-To the media release of 29 January 2024.
+To the media release dated 29 January 2024.

-With specific annual yields of up to 1,700 kWh/kWp, output power of around 38 MW, annual electricity production of 66 GWh and a winter electricity share of around 45%, the installation boasts the ideal key figures for helping to secure the electricity supply in winter.
+With specific annual yields of up to 1,700 kWh/kWp, output power of around 38 MW, annual electricity production of 66 GWh and a winter electricity share of around 45%, the system boasts the ideal key figures for helping to secure the electricity supply in winter.

 ewz is strongly rooted in the Grisons area and has been operating hydropower plants and distribution grids in the region for decades.
 The existing infrastructure facilities at the Nandro small hydropower plant can therefore also be used for the energy discharge from the PV plant.
 There is also an access road to Curtegns, which makes the construction logistics much easier.